-5.2.1.
-Java MapReduce Skeleton Hadoop MapReduce programs are meta-programs that make heavy use of Java reflection.
+5.2.1 Java MapReduce Skeleton

+Hadoop MapReduce programs are meta-programs that make heavy use of Java reflection.
 In particular, the semantics and the type of result data depend on a numeric parameter (called numReducers in the cost model).
-When porting the formal model of MapReduce (in Section 3.1) from Haskell to Java with Generics, we needed to create two Java instances to enable type checking: one with a Hadoop Combiner function and one without.^{‡‡} In Java, we do represent the key-value pairs that we have abstracted away in the functional model.
+When porting the formal model of MapReduce (in Section 3.1) from Haskell to Java with Generics, we needed to create two Java instances to enable type checking: one with a Hadoop Combiner function and one without.
+In Java, we do represent the key-value pairs that we have abstracted away in the functional model.
 They are modelled as separate keys and values, forgoing the notion of being part of a pair.
 So, the Mapper function parameter in our formal model (Section 3.1) with Haskell type m -> [r] becomes an object parameter of our Java skeleton, which takes the form of a Java function; the object needs to be an instance of the generic Hadoop class Mapper<K1,V1, K2,V2>, where K1 and V1 are the Java types of the keys and values in the input type m, and K2 and V2 are the Java types of the keys and values in the result type r (the list in the result type [r] is not represented explicitly).
 When passed to Hadoop, the Mapper function parameter will have the even less expressive reflective type of Class<? extends Mapper>.
 In both instances of the Java skeleton, parameter numReducers is also passed on to Hadoop.
 Furthermore, we pass on some more type parameters needed by Hadoop for (de)serialization.
 Lastly, we use Hadoop's Partitioner function on keys and values instead of a third comparator.
 Apart from this, the two resulting Java skeletons are straightforward adaptations of our Haskell skeleton.
-More information on the Java skeletons are available in Appendix A as well as in Doerre et al. [18].
+More information on the Java skeletons are available in Appendix A as well as in Doerre et al. [17].

+5.2.2 Subject Programs

-5.2.2.
-Subject Programs For each of the two pairs of optimization rules, we created an example program from the class of programs to which the first rule of the pair applies, optimized it according to this rule, and optimized it further using the second rule of the pair.
+For each of the two pairs of optimization rules, we created an example program from the class of programs to which the first rule of the pair applies, optimized it according to this rule, and optimized it further using the second rule of the pair.
 This enables us to assess the performance of the original and the transformed programs.
 Thus, for both multiset and list homomorphisms, we have three program variants of an example program each.

-- Sequential: the original, unoptimized program, using one Hadoop program step; the baseline variant - TwoStep: the program after application of the corresponding parallelization rule (Rule M-PAR or L-PAR), using two Hadoop program steps; no Combiner function - Optimized: the final program after also applying the corresponding Combiner rule (Rule M-COMB or L-COMB), using one Hadoop program step; a suitable Combiner function
+- Sequential: the original, unoptimized program, using one Hadoop program step; the baseline variant - TwoStep: the program after application of the corresponding parallelization rule (Rule M-PAR or L-PAR), using two Hadoop program steps; no Combiner function